-Dana continues the rattlesnake work at our Osoyoos study site, following on the previous studies by Emily and Jared.
-Research on the snake community at this site was started by Dr. Christine Bishop (Environment & Climate Change Canada) over 15 years ago, making it an exceptional long-term study site.
+Dana continued rattlesnake work at our Osoyoos study site, following on the previous studies by Emily and Jared.
+Dr. Christine Bishop (Environment & Climate Change Canada) has been collaborating at this site with our lab for over 20 years, making it an exceptional long-term study site.

-Dana’s thesis focuses on the behaviour and habitat selection of gravid (‘pregnant’) rattlesnakes, particularly during the later stages of their embryo development.
-She is providing information on the location and characteristics of ‘rookeries’, that may be traditional sites used by females during the all-important reproductive phase of their life histories.
+Dana’s thesis focused on the behaviour and habitat selection of gravid (‘pregnant’) rattlesnakes, particularly during the later stages of their embryo development.
+She provided much-needed information on the location and characteristics of ‘rookeries’.
+These are traditional sites used by females during the all-important reproductive phase of their life histories.

-Christine is co-supervisor of Dana’s thesis; The Nk’Mip Desert Cultural Centre (Osoyoos Indian Band) continues their awesome support of our work in this area.
+Christine was co-supervisor of Dana’s thesis; The Nk’Mip Desert Cultural Centre (Osoyoos Indian Band) provided awesome support of our work in this area.